Divajain/userdocs/docs/authorisations.md

 ## Creating and Requesting Authorisations

+An Asperato Authorisation is completed in 2 steps as follows:

+(1) Creating an Authorisation Record in Salesforce;

+(2) Processing an Authorisation.

+### Creating an Authorisation Record in Salesforce
+An authorisation can be created manually in Salesforce by clicking the "New" button on the Authorisation object, completing the details and saving the record.

+### Processing an Authorisation
 Authorisations can either be processed internally to the org (for example, if an agent in a call centre was taking details over the phone to set up an authorisation) or externally (if a link to setup the authorisation is required outside of Salesforce.)

 The Asperato package can cover both of these use cases.